Create custom analytics rules to detect threats

 If you operate Microsoft Sentinel in a cross-subscription or cross-tenant scenario, be aware that if one of your analysts or engineers loses access to a particular workspace, any rules created by that user will stop working.
 You will get a health monitoring message regarding "insufficient access to resource", and the rule will be auto-disabled according to the procedure described above.

-When using analytics rules to detect threats from Microsoft Sentinel, make sure that you enable all rules associated with your connected data sources in order to ensure full security coverage for your environment.
-The most efficient way to enable analytics rules is directly from the data connector page, which lists any related rules.
-For more information, see Connect data sources.
+When using analytics rules to detect threats from Microsoft Sentinel, make sure you enable all rules associated with your connected data sources to ensure full security coverage for your environment.

 For more information, see: